Produced By: Shannon Sharpe

 Landscape Architecture: Guillermo Castellanos, The Garden Consultants, Inc.

-et’s paint it white,” suggested designers James Dolenc and Tim Riker about the natural woodwork in a historic Chicago-area Tudor residence.
+et’s paint it white,” suggested designers James Dolenc and Thomas Riker about the natural woodwork in a historic Chicago-area Tudor residence.
 To which the owners balked, but just a little.
 “We convinced them that was how the house would have looked in the 1920s and they gave us the go-ahead.”

 The reawakening of the somber interiors continued with a predominantly neutral palette punctuated with a healthy mix of contemporary furnishings and modern artwork with more traditional pieces.
 In the living room, for example, a wood-frame sofa and an equally clean-lined 1950s glass-and-bronze coffee table counter classic tufted chairs sporting burgundy fabric.
 “It’s a historic color,” notes Riker.